cunarist/class-transform/README.md

 ## Working with nested objects

-When you are trying to transform objects that have nested objects, it's required to known what type of object you are trying to transform.
+When you are trying to transform objects that have nested objects, it's necessary to know which type you should transform the object into.
-Since Typescript does not have good reflection abilities yet, we should implicitly specify what type of object each property contain.
+Since TypeScript does not yet have robust reflection abilities, we need to explicitly specify the type of object each property contains.
-This is done using `@nested` decorator.
+This is accomplished using the `@nested` decorator.

 Lets say we have an album with photos.
 And we are trying to convert album plain object to class object: